 Add static folder and add your HTML and CSS files.
 Locate static URL settings and add static file dirs below:

 to your repository.
 This is an alternative configuration toDockerfile

 that uses Cloud Native Buildpacks, which have been popularized by Heroku.
 Porter uses theProcfile

 is not present.Lastly, generate a requirements file.

 pip freeze > requirements.txt

 Visit the Porter Dashboard.
 Click Web Service > Launch Template.

 Porter will read your

-Procfileand prompt you for the name of the process you'd like to run.
-In the example above, the process is named
+and prompt you for the name of the process you'd like to run.
+In the example above, the process is namedweb

 Kubernetes can be a mountain to climb for newcomers, but many developers are drawn to its benefits despite the steep learning curve.
 Porter is a tool that eases that learning process to the extent that the user doesn't have to learn anything about Kubernetes, or even Docker, to get started.